-There are taxis everywhere and they want to take you for a ride even when you are sleeping.
-Seriously, you can’t hide from the gabs.
-In Hurghada taxis are orange-blue coloured and Cairo the taxis are white.
+Taxis are everywhere and they want to take you for a ride, even when you are sleeping.
+Seriously, you can’t hide from the taxis.
+You see and hear them everywhere you go.

 The distance between Mamsha and El Dahar is about 10 kilometres, and it will probably cost about 40 le.

 Read more about the different areas in Hurghada: